Time to read: 5 mins

 Zero trust is important for several reasons, including:

-- Protection against cyber threats: With zero trust, all agencies and accounts are treated as untrusted and must be authenticated as a trusted body before granting access.
-This can help protect against cyber threats such as malware, phishing, and data breaches by making it more difficult for attackers to gain unauthorized access to resources.
+- Protection against cyber threats: With zero trust, all agencies and accounts are treated as untrusted and must be authenticated as a trusted body before being granted access.
+This protects against cyber threats such as malware, phishing, and data breaches by making it more difficult for attackers to gain unauthorized access to resources.

 - Compliance with regulations: Many regulations, such as HIPAA and GDPR, require organizations to protect personal and financial information and enforce strict access controls.
 Zero trust can help organizations comply with these regulations by implementing security measures that go beyond the traditional perimeter-based security approach.

-- Improved security for a remote world: With the increasing number of remote workers, traditional perimeter-based security solutions are becoming less effective.
+- Improved security for a remote world: With the increasing number of remote workers, traditional perimeter-based security solutions are becoming obsolete.
 Zero trust can help organizations secure remote access through the use of a comprehensive security strategy that includes multi-factor and FIDO-based authentication and network segmentation.

-- Improved operational efficiency: Zero trust can help organizations improve operational efficiency by automating and streamlining access control and identity management processes.
-This can help reduce the risk of human error and improve overall security.
+- Improved operational efficiency: A zero trust strategy can help organizations improve operational efficiency through automation and streamlining of access control and identity management processes that reduce the risk of human error and improve overall security.

 - Reducing the attack surface: With the zero trust approach, organizations can reduce the attack surface by limiting access only to what is strictly necessary.

-In summary, zero trust is important because it helps organizations protect against cyber threats, comply with regulations, secure remote access, improve operational efficiency, and reduce their attack surface.
-Zero trust is becoming more relevant as the threat landscape is changing and organizations are looking for more robust security solutions to protect sensitive data and systems.
+Zero trust helps organizations protect against cyber threats, comply with regulations, secure access, improve operational efficiency, and reduce their attack surface.
+The concept is becoming more relevant as the threat landscape continues to change and organizations require more robust security controls to protect sensitive data.

 How are zero trust and least privilege related?

 Zero trust and least privilege access are closely related concepts.
-The zero trust security model assumes that all users and devices are untrusted to ensure that the correct and authenticated users access the necessary devices and information.
-Least privilege is a security principle that states that a user or program should have the minimum level of access necessary to perform its intended function.
+The zero trust security model assumes that all users and devices are untrusted to ensure that only the correct, authenticated users can access devices and information.
+Least privilege is a security principle that states that a user or program should have only the minimum level of access necessary to perform its intended function.

-- Identity security: Implementing the principle of least privilege access, where users are only given the minimum amount of access they need to do their job, multi-factor authentication, and identity access management systems can all help to strengthen security with the zero trust ideology.
+- Identity security: Least privilege access controls that give users the minimum permissions they need to do their job, multi-factor authentication, and identity and access management (IAM) systems can all help to strengthen security using zero trust ideology.

 - Network security: Network segmentation can be used to isolate sensitive resources and restrict access to them.
 This can help prevent attackers from moving laterally through the network and accessing sensitive data.

-- Device trust: Ensure that all devices that access the network are trusted and secure.
-This can include implementing device profiling, device posture assessment, and device quarantine mechanisms.
+- Device trust: Implementing device profiling, device posture assessment, and device quarantine mechanisms helps ensure that all devices that access the network are trusted and secure.

-- Micro-segmentation: Micro-segmentation can be used to create granular security policies that apply to specific users, devices, or applications.
-This can help reduce the attack surface and improve security.
+- Micro-segmentation: Micro-segmentation can be used to create granular security policies that apply to specific users, devices, or apps to reduce the attack surface and improve security.

-- Regularly review and update policies: Security measures need to be able to adapt to the ever-evolving threat landscape, so policies and controls should be periodically reviewed and updated
+- Regularly review and update access policies: Security measures need to be able to adapt to the ever-evolving threat landscape, so policies and controls should be periodically reviewed and updated.

-It’s important to note that zero trust is not a one-time implementation, but a continuous effort to adapt to the organization’s needs.
-It’s also important to involve all the stakeholders and have a clear understanding of the organization’s assets, data flow, and access requirements to implement a zero trust model effectively.
+Zero trust is not a one-time implementation but a continuous effort to adapt to the organization’s needs.
+It’s important to involve all the stakeholders and have a clear understanding of the organization’s assets, data flow, and access requirements to implement a zero trust model effectively and consistently.

 Summary

 Zero trust is based on the principle of “never trust, always verify” to promote the security of sensitive information and resources.
-This model can help prevent breaches and keep up to date with compliance regulations, as well as increase efficiency.
-Zero trust can be applied through identity security, network security, device trust, and continued monitoring and review of the systems in place.
+This model can help prevent vulnerabilities and keep organizations up to date with compliance regulations mandated by frameworks such as NIST and SOC2.
+Zero trust principles are always evolving and can be applied through identity security, network security, device trust, cloud security and continued monitoring and review of the systems (cloud, on-premises, homegrown) in place.